|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 The next figure shows the Incident Manager home page which displays incidents for a system or target.

-Monitoring information is also display on target home pages.
+Monitoring information is also displayed on target home pages.
 In the following figure, you can see target status as well as a rollup of incidents.